 We exist to serve our clients and share their stories.
-Each of the individuals we meet through HIV Community link has a compelling story that deserves to be told, but we’d like to share a few in particular.
+Each of the individuals we meet through HIV Community link has a compelling story that deserves to be told, and we’d like to share a few.
 Our clients and volunteers are the people who make HIV Community Link possible and better every day.

 The first thing you realize when you talk to Cheryl is that she adores her kids.
 “I was born here in Calgary and raised here, been here all my life.
 I have three wonderful kids, but I am not allowed to see them.
 The court feels that, because I am a transgender woman, it would cause psychological damage to them,” Cheryl tells me with a soft and sad voice.
 She is tall and timid, and really happy she has a safe place to come to almost every day.

 Cheryl has been a Shift client for almost three years.
 “I had a severe depression and I ended up being suicidal.
 After my third attempt, they put me in the hospital and I was there for four months.
 When I got out, I had nothing; my breastplates were gone, my belongings were gone, everything was gone; so I got out of the hospital and I was living on the street.
 To be precise, I was living in my van and I was working the stroll in Forest Lawn,” says Cheryl.
 It was then that somebody gave her a card for Shift.